Scaling Accessibility Practices Across a Lean Product Program

 • Dynamic content: Managing live regions, status messages, and state changes so they're announced appropriately by screen readers

-Each session was practical and tool-forward—participants tested live pages using ANDI and WAVE, identified real issues in their own applications, and left with a concrete checklist they could apply immediately in their next design review.
+Each session was practical and tool-forward—participants tested live pages using ANDI and Mac VoiceOver, identified real issues in their own applications, and left with a concrete checklist they could apply immediately in their next design review.

 Figma Dev Mode accessibility pilot

 A persistent gap between design and development was that accessibility intent rarely survived the handoff.
-Designers might understand the required ARIA label for a component, but without a structured way to communicate that to developers, it often got lost or misinterpreted in implementation.
+Designers might understand the required ARIA label for a component, but without a structured way to communicate that to developers, it often got lost or misinterpreted in implementation—contributing to the inconsistent implementations and audit failures we'd seen across teams.

 I led a pilot program using Figma Dev Mode to close that gap.
-By embedding accessibility annotations—including ARIA labels, roles, and relevant HTML attributes—directly into code snippets within the design file, developers received clear, actionable specifications alongside visual designs rather than in a separate document that might be overlooked.
-The pilot tested whether this approach could improve implementation accuracy and reduce accessibility-related rework.
+By embedding accessibility annotations—including ARIA attributes, component states, and semantic expectations—directly into code snippets within the design file, developers received clear, actionable specifications alongside visual designs rather than in a separate document that might be overlooked.

 Impact